mdumke/tealeaf_exercises/blog/lesson 2.2.md

 - when migrations don't run end-to-end cleanly (which they should!), you can import the schema directly from schema.rb via `rake db:schema:import`
 - this and other available rake tasks can be viewed via `rake -T`
 - Rails simulates a PATCH-request by inserting a hidden field tag with a name of `_method` and a value of `patch`
-- when you have to render checkboxes in a model-backed form, the check_box helper is quirky, by `collection_check_box` can be really helpful
+- when you have to render checkboxes in a model-backed form, the check_box helper is quirky, but `collection_check_box` can be really helpful